 Per- and Polyfluoroalkyl Substances (PFAS)

 To stay ahead of potential risks and future regulatory requirements, we are currently monitoring per- and polyfluoroalkyl substances (PFAS).
 They are an unregulated contaminant that the Environmental Protection Agency notes may present a cancer risk.
-Our testing has not shown quantifiable levels of PFAS.

 Use the links below to review our most current and past test results for per- and polyfluoroalkyl substances.